kritinelavelli/100-days-of-code/Log.md

 # 100 Days Of Code - Log

+## Day 1: September 7, 2020

+Improved the card grid and created card component.
+I need more structure to keep this going.
+Maybe need to start doing coding puzzles to keep me on track.

 ## Day 0: September 6, 2020

 Restarted by working on home page designs.
 Came up with 4 iterations.
 Added card grid component.